 Since the deficiencies in Recommendation ITU-R S.732 have been made known, a revision to Recommendation ITU-R S.465 has been adopted and a new reference antenna pattern (Recommendation ITU-R S.1855) has also been adopted.
 Both Recommendations ITU-R S.465 and ITU-R S.1855 are used for the purpose of interference analysis and coordination.
 In order to remove any doubt that surrounds how antenna measurements should be made and what types of antenna reference patterns they should apply to, it has become increasingly important that any proposals for the revision of Recommendation ITU-R S.732 be finalized and approved by the July 2010 Working Party 4A meeting in time for consideration by Study Group 4 at its meeting in July 2010.

 Attachments: 2

 Attachment 1

-RECOMMENDATION ITU-R S.732
+PRELIMINARY DRAFT REVISION Of RECOMMENDATION ITU-R S.732

 Method for statistical processing of earth-station antenna side-lobe peaks

-(Question 40/4)

 (1992)

 Editor’s Note: A scope should be added.